BulletproofIntrovert/Front-end-Developer-Interview-Questions-QA/JavaScript/README.md

 ### Explain how prototypal inheritance works

 **try**: assign objectA's prototype to another objectB. it makes inheritance happened.
-In another word, if property is not found in objectA, it will go to objectB in the use of JavaScript's prototype-chaining machinism.
-So if still not found in objectB, JavaScript will go to objectB's prototype, say, Object till the end.
+In another word, if property is not found in objectA, it will go to objectB in the use of JavaScript's prototype-chaining mechanism, So if still not found in objectB, JavaScript will go to objectB's prototype, say, Object till the end.

 ### How do you go about testing your JavaScript